warthan07/Nemaktis/README.md

    of ordinary and extraordinary rays (therefore being limited to uniaxial media).
 This module allows to propagate rays through any media with a sufficiently regular orientational field (i.e. with *C1* regularity).
-Optical fields can be reconstructed along rays or interpolated on a cartesian mesh using an advanced homotopy continuation algorithm.
+Optical fields can be reconstructed along rays or interpolated on a regular mesh using an advanced homotopy continuation algorithm.

 2. ``bpm-solver``, a beam propagation C++ code which simply propagates optical fields through any birefringent layers (no limitation on the regularity of the orientational field, although